How to treat foraminal stenosis

-There are a variety of spinal conditions that can cause foraminal narrowing.
+There are many spinal conditions that can cause foraminal narrowing.
 Most of them are related to the effects of aging or excessive wear and tear on the spine.
 For example, a bulging disc occurs when a disc’s wall expands and pushes beyond its normal perimeter.
-A herniated disc occurs when an intervertebral disc becomes weak, ruptures and expels its inner disc material into the spinal canal.
-A spinal bone spur is an additional growth of smooth bone that the body produces in response to a weakened spine.
-All of these conditions can lead to the tissue expansion into space normally occupied by neural tissue, hence the narrowing known as foraminal stenosis.
+A herniated disc occurs when a spinal disc weakens, ruptures and expels its inner disc material into the spinal canal.
+A spinal bone spur is an additional growth of smooth bone that the body produces in response to reduction in spinal joint stability.
+All of these conditions can lead to expansion of tissue into space normally occupied by nerve structures, producing the narrowing known as foraminal stenosis.

-Symptoms of spinal stenosis depend on the specific region of the spine affected.
-They can include any combination of the following:
+The symptoms of foraminal stenosis depend on the area of the spine affected.
+These areas include the following:

-- Foraminal cervical stenosis – this may include numbness or tingling in the neck or upper back.
+- Cervical foraminal stenosis — This may include pain, numbness or tingling in the neck or upper back.
 Symptoms are experienced when rotating the head and neck.
-Symptoms may be localized, or it may radiate down the upper back and into the shoulders, arms, and hands.
+Symptoms may be localized, or it may radiate down the upper back and into the shoulders, arms and hands.

-- Foraminal thoracic stenosis – this may include pain that seems to surround the rib cage, sternum, and abdomen.
+- Thoracic foraminal stenosis — This may include pain that seems to surround the rib cage, sternum and abdomen.
 Twisting from the waist or moving from side to side may generate a “pins-and-needles” sensation.

-- Foraminal lumbar stenosis – this is one of the most common forms of foraminal stenosis.
+- Lumbar foraminal stenosis — This is one of the most common forms of foraminal stenosis.
 Symptoms in the lower back may remain localized, or may radiate through the buttocks and legs.
 Radiating symptoms may indicate sciatic nerve compression.

-If conservative treatment of the symptoms caused by foraminal stenosis fails, surgery may be required to help you regain an acceptable quality of life.
-Before submitting to a highly invasive open spine surgery, consider Laser Spine Institute (LSI) tell you more about our minimally invasive, endoscopic procedures to remove excess tissue and open nerve passages in the spinal column to relieve the symptoms of foraminal stenosis.
-Contact us today and receive a complimentary review of your MRI or CT scan to determine if you are a candidate for one of our innovative procedures.
+If conservative treatment of your symptoms caused by foraminal stenosis fails, surgery may be required to help you regain an acceptable quality of life.
+Before submitting to a highly invasive open spine surgery, consider Laser Spine Institute’s minimally invasive spine surgery.
+Our minimally invasive decompression, and in severe cases, stabilization procedures remove excess tissue and open nerve passages in the spinal column to relieve the symptoms of foraminal stenosis.
+Contact us today and receive a review of your MRI report or CT scan to determine if you are a candidate for one of our innovative procedures.